codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 where:
-  * `<helm-release-name>` is the name of the Helm release, and you can eiterh retain the default `cf-gitops-runtime`, or define a custom release name.
+  * `<helm-release-name>` is the name of the Helm release, and you can either retain the default `cf-gitops-runtime`, or define a custom release name.
   * `<namespace>` is the namespace in which to install the Hybrid GitOps runtime, and is either `codefresh` which is the default, or any custom name that you define.
   * `<codefresh-account-id>` is mandatory only for _tunnel-based Hybrid GitOps Runtimes_ which is also the default access mode.
-Automatically populated by Codefresh in the command.
+Automatically populated by Codefresh in the command if other access modes are not explicitly defined.
   * `<codefresh-token>` is the API key, either an existing one or the new API key you generated.
 When generated, it is automatically populated in the command.
-  * `<runtime-name>` is the name of the runtime, and must be unique in your account.
+  * `<runtime-name>` is the name of the Runtime, and must be unique in your account.
   * `<helm-repo-chart-name>` is the name of the repo in which to add the Helm chart, and is either `cf-gitops-runtime` which is the default, or any custom name you define.
   * `--wait` waits until all the pods are up and running for the deployment.